Vital Records Online

 Cost & fees

 The total costs and fees associated with replacing a birth certificate in Oklahoma vary based on the method of application submission (in person, by mail, or online).
 The OSDH charges a $15.00 fee for a certified copy.
 OSDH expedited orders cost an additional fee of $35.00.
 Rush processing may be available for an additional fee through OSDH’s website.
 When using VRO's online filing service, the fee starts at $29.00, plus state fees.
-VRO provides a secure online solution for ordering birth certificates.
+VRO provides a secure online solution for ordering birth certificate.

 State Fee